Georgia State Route 388: History

 The road that would eventually become SR 388 was built in 1965 along the same alignment as it travels today.
 By 1991, the road was designated as SR 388.
 In 2004, it was extended along Hereford Farm Road.
 In 2007, it was removed from Hereford Farm Road.

 Future

 All of SR 388, from Wrightsboro Road in Grovetown to SR 232 in Lewiston, will be widened into a four-lane road that includes a median, bike lanes, turning lanes, and sidewalks.
-SR 388 will also have a diverging diamond interchange with I-20 in the future.
+SR 388 will also have a diverging diamond interchange with I-20 in the future, which was completed and opened at February 26, 2024.

 Hereford Farm Road has been proposed to have a widening project, as well.
 It will be widened from a two-lane undivided highway to a four-lane divided highway.
 The whole project will be about 5.5 mi from SR 232 (Columbia Road) to SR 383 (North Belair Road).
 Once the Hereford Farm Road widening project is completed, SR 388 will probably be extended to Evans and have its future northern terminus at SR 383 (North Belair Road) or at SR 104 (Washington Road).